Boris Vasilyevich Batura: Other activities

 From 1999 to 2013 he headed the Volleyball Federation of Belarus, which he left following his firing as Chairman of the Minsk Executive Committee.
 He was appointed honorary chairman afterwards, and was succeeded by Valyantsin Shayeu.
 In the past he was also Deputy Chairman of the Parliamentary Assembly of the Union of Belarus and Russia, Chairman of the Eurasian Economic Community, a member of the assembly of the CIS, and a member of the Council of the Collective Security Treaty Organization.

 After leaving his political positions, he continued as Chairman of the Belarusian organization "Twin Cities" which he held since 28 December 2010.
 Twin Cities helps the development of the international sister city movements, with the organization's particular focus being on promoting Belarusian cities abroad.
 He has worked in this role to bring mutual cooperation in the relationship between Russia and Belarus.
 He also became a member of the board of directors of a mining and drilling operation called Soligorsk JSC "Trust Shakhtospetsstroy" and a member of the Council of Elders.
 The Council of Elders was recently created in December 2020 for former members of the Council of the Republic to discuss the socio-economic development of Belarus.

 Personal life

 Batura lives in Drazdy, an elite village in the outskirts of Minsk.
-More than 100 representatives close to Lukashenko live in the village, and based off the pricing of the houses his net income is at least $1 million.
+More than 100 representatives close to Lukashenko live in the village, and based on the pricing of the houses his net income is at least $1 million.
 According to a 2012 interview with the state-owned CTV channel he drives to work himself, has a salary of about $14 million, and his only hobby is tennis.
 Batura is married.